-Thomas J. Hurney, Jr., is a Member in the Health Care industry group, focusing primarily on class action and complex litigation and health care litigation.
+Thomas J. Hurney, Jr., is a litigator with significant experience in the defense and trial of health care, class action and complex litigation.
 He practices out of the Firm’s office in Charleston, West Virginia.

 If you spend any time around Tom, one thing is immediately clear – he loves the law.
 His excitement for all aspects of his legal practice shines through in his writing, his oral advocacy, and his dedication to teaching the next generation of young lawyers.
-Tom has more than 34 years of experience as a trial lawyer, handling a wide variety of civil actions involving serious personal injury and wrongful death.
+Tom has more than 35 years of experience as a trial lawyer, handling a wide variety of civil actions involving serious personal injury and wrongful death.
 From 2017 to 2018 he served as the President of the Association of Defense Trial Attorneys (ADTA), a select group of trial lawyers whose membership is limited to one lawyer in any city with population of up to one million people.

 Tom’s health care practice includes defending medical liability actions and other health care litigation, including negligent credentialing and privileging, peer review and licensing issues, and administrative investigations.
 He has written extensively on the subject, including three law review articles and received the Robert L. Ghiz Award for Outstanding Service to the Physician Community of West Virginia in 2014 for his work on legislative reform in 2001, 2003, and 2015.

 In addition to being an accomplished legal writer, Tom is also a frequent speaker on a wide range of legal topics, including serving on the faculty of the IADC Trial Academy in 2014.
 It’s quite possible Tom has spoken at more legal events than most attorneys have attended.